 From Ubud, it’s easy to visit several popular attractions I mentioned above: the Ubud Sacred Monkey Forest, Tegalallang Rice Terraces, and several Temples.

-While in Ubud, we stayed at the Komaneka Bisma and Royal Kamuela Monkey Forest, both luxury accommodations.
-You can easily find less expensive hotels or rooms or AirBnbs.
+The heart of Ubud is set around Monkey Forest, if you want to be near the hustle and bustle, stay closer for the forest.
+While in Ubud, we stayed at the Komaneka Bisma and Royal Kamuela Monkey Forest, both luxury accommodations with private pools.
+That said, you can easily find less expensive hotels or rooms or AirBnbs if you aren’t into luxury travel.

 Places To Eat In Ubud, Bali